-Who should make the rules - corporates, financial firms, trade associations, regulators (state or federal), or legislatures?
+There are other issues relating to who should make the rules.
+What is the appropriate role of corporates, financial firms, trade associations, regulators (state or federal), or legislatures in financialk regulation?
 Does business driven regulation mean that businesses should make the rules?

-The financial crisis illustrates that a lack of effective regulation can impost costs on citizens, just as regulation may impose costs.
+The financial crisis illustrated that a lack of effective regulation can impost costs on citizens, just as regulation may impose costs.
 Bailouts may be expensive and need to be paid for from tax revenues or by reducing government expenditures.
 Reducing the risk of bailouts was a major preoccupation of policy-makers after the onset of the global financial crisis.